joshuaeckroth/cse230-website/lecture/syllabus.markdown

 ## Homeworks

-Homeworks are always due on a Friday, by 11:00pm.
+Homeworks are always due on a Monday, by 11:00pm.
 Your homework should be sent to me by email:
 [joshuaeckroth@gmail.com](mailto:joshuaeckroth@gmail.com) (attach your
 files; do not paste into Microsoft Word, just literally attach `.cpp`